 Which Method is Better for Increasing Sales on Amazon?

 Plenty of sellers struggle to figure out the best selling method for them.
 The 3P method allows sellers to reach customers through Amazon without relinquishing control over pricing and branding.
 You set the price.
-You control distribution.
-You control marketing.
+You control the distribution.
+You control the marketing.

 Establishing a 1st party relationship with Amazon allows sellers to sell in bulk directly to Amazon via purchase order.
 This method is far less risky for businesses that are trying to move as much product as quickly as possible.
 Amazon is the most trustworthy eCommerce source on the web.
 When you sell them your product in bulk on a wholesale basis, you can trust that they will apply appropriate markups and market your product without damaging your brand.

 1P’s major disadvantage, however, is that it forces companies to relinquish control over your product’s pricing and some of its marketing.
 Amazon marks the price of your product up in order to cover costs incurred when they purchased your inventory.
 Additionally, by selling in bulk to Amazon, you are essentially marking your product down below its market value.

 When you leverage a 1P relationship with Amazon, you trade the ability to price and market your own product for guaranteed wholesale revenue via PO.
 When you leverage a 3P relationship with Amazon, you maintain control over pricing and branding, but take on the risk of making a bad decision and experiencing a consequent dip in sales.